 If you would like to help support the development of Silver, and all of the Elements eco-system, we hope that you will consider purchasing a paid "Full" license for Silver or the whole Elements package (with all four languages).

 A Full Silver or Elements license gives you several benefits:

-In particular the access to pre-release builds is a significant plus; our pre-release builds are usually production-stable(ish), and allow you to experience and help shape new features and benefit from the latest bug-fixes.
+In particular the access to preview builds is a significant plus; we ship a new build every Friday, and these builds are usually production-stable(ish), and allow you to experience and help shape new features and benefit from the latest bug-fixes.

-For Swift in particular, pre-releases give you early access to new language features as Swift evolves – often even before Apple Swift has implemented new proposals, itself & ndash; and lets you be on the cutting edge with, right now, Swift 4 and 5.
+For Swift in particular, preview builds give you early access to new language features as Swift evolves – often even before Apple Swift has implemented new proposals, itself & ndash; and lets you be on the cutting edge with, right now, Swift 5 and beyond.